-As the Directors may, at their discretion, impose an initial sales charge and/or a CDSC with respect to particular Classes, Shareholders in these Classes should view their investment as medium to long-term.
+As the Directors may, at their discretion, impose an initial sales charge with respect to particular Classes, Shareholders in these Classes should view their investment as medium to long-term.

 The Fund is actively managed.

 DEFINITIONS

 Words and expressions defined in the Prospectus shall, unless the context otherwise requires, have the same meaning when used in this Supplement.